-A clear outline of talk is given.
+- A clear outline of talk is given.
 Family system is clearly defined (specifically delineating how broadly or narrowly the family system will be considered).
-Topic presented clearly

-- contributes "something new" to the field.
+Topic presented clearly contributes "something new" to the field.
 (Family system selected is not already covered in the course syllabus, or is clearly distinguished and goes beyond what is discussed in the course.)
+(15 points) - What theories are (or could be) important to understanding this family system?
+What dynamics or issues are unique or interesting for this family system?
+Are there factors that are important to consider in promoting psychological well-being for children, parents, and overall family functioning (or, alternatively, are there unique risk factors)?
 (15 points) - Three empirical research articles are briefly discussed to give background on the family system.
 Study purpose, method, results, and conclusions are briefly mentioned for each study.
 Strengths and limitations are noted for each study.
 (Empirical research articles should be found using the PsycINFO database on the UK library website, should be peer-reviewed, not older than 10 years, are not dissertations, literature reviews, or meta-analyses.
-Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc.) (45 points) - What particular dynamics or issues are unique or interesting for this family system?
-Are there factors that are important to consider in promoting psychological well-being for children, parents, and overall family functioning? (or, alternatively, are there unique risk factors?)
-(15 points) - The importance of the topic to informing current (or past) controversies or social issues is discussed.
+Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc. You may also use readings from the syllabus but ONLY in addition to these 3.)
+(45 points) - The importance of the topic to informing current (or past) controversies or social issues is discussed.
 Are current or historical cultural contexts relevant and important to consider? (and, why?)
 Specific examples are given.
 The relevance of research on the topic to influencing public policy, law, and/or practice is discussed.
 What social implications does research on this family system have?
 Specific examples of how research has influenced (or could influence) public debates, media, policy, law, and/or practice are included.
 (15 points) - Gaps in the existing literature are addressed (e.g., What is "missing" from the existing literature on the family system?)
 Strengths and limitations of the existing body of research on the topic are discussed in detail.
 Questions and details for future research and the importance of this research (e.g., to the field, to impacting public policy and law, to influencing practice and clinical work with families, to informing social and cultural norms, and to benefit individual families) are discussed.
 What studies are most critical to conduct and why?
-(30 points) - Presentation is well-organized, has a clear design, and is well-presented.
-The talk provides sufficient detail and is clearly presented.
-A high level of creativity and critical thinking is apparent.
+(30 points) - Presentation is well-organized (8-10 minutes or fewer), clearly designed, and well-presented.
+The talk provides sufficient detail and is clear in flow and presentation.
+Creativity and critical thinking are apparent.
 Citations are included where appropriate and/or references are included at the end of the presentation, all in correct APA style.
-(15 points) - Two questions are posed in response to two other students' presentations.
-(15 points)
+Use 1st person (using "I" statements) and active voice; include personal connections as you'd like.
+Touch on how you incorporated instructor feedback from earlier project stages.
+(15 points) - Slides are emailed to Dr. Farr in advance of the presentation date.
+Two questions are posed in response to two other students' presentations.
+(15 points) - NOTE: no more than one slide is included that was produced by generative AI, and if this slide is included, proper credit is given.